-- For University Council representatives, candidates must be currently enrolled in the college for which they are a candidate
+For University Council representatives, candidates must be currently enrolled in the college for which they are a candidate

     The primary duty of all student leaders is to serve as the voice for the students of SDSU and participating in shared governance.
 This can include but not limited to outreach, advocacy, attending meetings, open forums, sending out regular updates, etc. Student leaders set their own goals and create the plan for achieving those goals.

     Additional overall duties include:

     - Attending all the meetings of the Board, Council, Commissions and College Councils the student leader serves.

-- Participate in tabling on behalf of A.S.
+    - Participate in outreach on behalf of A.S.

     - Complete SOCIA training